-We’re glad your mind is focused on the safety of our area, Judge Simons!
+I’m sure there are many people in our community who are glad you’re focused on the safety of our area, Judge Simons!
 As someone who had to come to adopt Elko as your home, over thirteen years, why is your heart for our town so big?
 “I think we have a lot of very positive things going for our community.
 We shouldn’t be too down on Elko.
 Anytime you live in a rural area you’re going to face certain challenges that come with that.
-But I’m more to call the glass half full rather than half empty, and I think we have much to offer in this area.
+However, I’m more to call the glass half full rather than half empty, and I think we have much to offer in this area.
 We have good people here who care about their community and want to make it a better place.
-And you have to take root where you’re planted.
+You have to take root where you’re planted.
 I think one of the mistakes I’ve seen is that people don’t want to put down roots here.
 They may live here, but they still want to act like they’re a resident of Salt Lake City, Boise, or Twin Falls and every weekend, they’re gone.
-And you’re never going to grow attached to the community you live in if you’re constantly gone all the time.
+You’re never going to grow attached to the community you live in if you’re constantly gone all the time.
 You have to grow where you’re planted.
 If you’re going to live in Elko, then let Elko live in you.
 You’re going to get out of this town what we put into it, so this is where we need to stop thinking about how many trips we can take but ask what can we do in Elko this weekend?”

 Fantastic!
 Thank you for sitting down with us, Judge Simons!
 We wish you well as you continue to serve this community!
-If you would like to know more about Judge Mason Simons for yourself, you can do so by checking out his website:www.masonsimons.net
+AAT readers, if you would like to know more about Judge Mason Simons for yourself, you can do so by checking out his website:www.masonsimons.net

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!

 See you around, Elko!